 What can I do if someone I know is experiencing coercive control?

 Healthcare professionals are often a first point of contact for people experiencing coercive control, and therefore provide a critical intervention opportunity.
-To this end, we have developed a practical resource to support healthcare practitioners recognise and respond to coercive.
+To this end, we have developed 2 practical resources to support healthcare practitioners recognise and respond to coercive control.

 ‘Strong Together’ – Dunguludja Yapaneyepuk (in Yorta Yorta language)